rstudio/rstudio-conf-2022-program/makeovers/inheritance-upgrading-legacy-project-making.md

 talk_id: 22094
 talk_slug: inheritance-upgrading-legacy-project-making
 talk_type: regular
+talk_tags: [process, story]
 session_slug: makeovers
-block: 3-7-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Inheritance – upgrading a legacy project and making it your own
+talk_title: "Inheritance – upgrading a legacy project and making it your own"
 # A short version of the title, suitable for small displays
 talk_title_short: Inheritance – upgrading a legacy project and making it your own
 # A link to your talk's materials, when ready